 A Virginia federal court issued a default judgment in favor of several prominent music companies after the defendant walked away from the lawsuit.

 According to Judge Buchanan there is a clear need to deter the behavior of Kurbanov, who also failed to hand over evidence including server logs.
-“A less drastic sanction is unlikely to salvage this case,” he noted.
+“A less drastic sanction is unlikely to salvage this case,” they noted.

 Following this win, the RIAA also asked for an injunction to stop the sites’ worldwide stream-ripping activities.
 In addition, the music group demanded $82 million in damages.
 Both of these requests have yet to be signed off by the court.